al3phnull/mail-analysis/hpc/sd-cardgame/doc/future.md

 This would be useful in order to increase the difficulty of the game.
 Since the human player attacks first, it is trivial to achieve a victory.

+* Multiplayer
+Why should we play against a bot all the time?
+It's way more fun to play with friends.
+We can put in an option that allows you to play against a human opponent.